Promotional banner for the TV series "The Boys" featuring main characters and the text "Season 5." Listen to the prestige-ish media podcast!

 Podcast Episodes

-Season 5 of The Boys Premieres April 8th, 2026 on Amazon Prime
+Season 5 of The Boys Premiered April 8th, 2026 on Amazon Prime - their final season.

-Listen to our podcast reviewing the Amazon Prime show “Gen V”.
+Listen to our podcast reviewing The Boys last season.
+Find out what we thought was the good, the bad and the unnecessary.
 Get recaps, episode summaries and bad jokes.
-Follow Prestige-Ish Media on Spotify for more.
+Follow Prestige-Ish Media on Spotify for more!

 Summary of “The Boys” on Prime